dropbox/stone/doc/generator_ref.rst

     A DataType object of an error.

 attrs
-    A map from string keys to Python primitive values that is a direct copy of the attrs specified in the route definition.
+    A map from string keys to values that is a direct copy of the attrs specified in the route definition.
+Values are limited to Python primitives (None, bool, float, int, str) and `TagRef objects <#union-tag-reference>`_.

 See the Python object definition for more information.